-In today’s bass guitar lesson I want to show how to use the Dorian Mode or Dorian Scale to create interesting walking bass lines that don’t sound like you are just playing scales.
+In today’s bass guitar lesson, I want to show how to use the Dorian Mode or Dorian Scale.
+With this, we can create interesting walking bass lines that don’t sound like you are just playing scales.

 If you’re in the early or beginner phases of playing walking bass and go to a jazz jam session there is one tune that you are highly likely to encounter.
 This is a modal jazz tune called ‘So What’ by Miles Davis.
 This is the most famous and widely play tune of this style.

 The most obvious characteristic of modal jazz is that tunes tend to be focused around just one or two chords or scales.
 This style have a very ‘sparse’ or ‘bare’ sound and the musicians tend to play quite simply.
 It was pioneered in the 1950s and is almost the antidote to the fast and complicated Bebop Jazz that was happening a decade before.

 Students often see this as being easier because there are not so many notes and chord changes to deal with, but in reality I think it can be just as hard.
 This is because we need more ideas, concepts and understanding to keep our bass lines interesting.

 In this lesson I’m going to share 5 ‘real world’ walking bass lines based on the Dorian Mode to get you going.